 Of course it’s still very important to protect your skin from extended sun exposure.
 Remember, it’s sunlight and not sun burn that may increase fertility, so wearing sunscreen should still be a vital part of your health protection strategy.
 That said, recent research suggests that up to 20 minutes a day of unprotected sun exposure is a healthy way to increase vitamin D levels – and is not likely to cause you any serious harm, so keep that in mind when planning your time out doors

 A vacation in the sun could help you get pregnant, but there is no guarantee.
 However, if you combine the romance of the moonlight with the power of vitamin D from the sun….it could happen!

-If you have any questions or thoughts about getting pregnant faster with sun exposure, you’re welcome to comment below.
+If you have any questions or thoughts about getting pregnant faster with sun exposure, comment below.

 Visit Bouchez at GettingPregnantNow.org – a great source for doctor-approved pregnancy and fertility resources and information.